Robo-91/RestaurantPage/README.md

 ## Description

 This page was created for learning purposes only.
 It is part of The Odin Project Curriculum.
 I made this page to learn how modules are implemented in Javascript.
 This web page uses Webpack, and everything (aside from a div with an id of content) was created dynamically with Javascript.
+Images were taken from Unsplash.com.

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Webpack
+* Javascript

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Use of Javascript to dynamically create each web page.
+* Use of Webpack for import/exporting to different js files.

 ## Getting Started